Good and Bad Passwords How-To

 especially obscure foreign languages, as the rewards will not likely

 match the effort.
-Again, no longer true.
+Again, not necessarily true.

 dictionary with 21 languages.
-Interestingly Chinese, Indian, Spanish and
+Interestingly

 Portugese are not included; this leaves out the two most populous countries